Kent-Lee/Anomaly-Detection/README.md

-# Anomaly Detection
+# Anomaly Detection on Household Electricity Consumption

-This is the final project for CMPT 318 Cybersecurity, which involves using `R` to perform statistical analysis and anomaly detection on a household electric power consumption dataset.
+This is the final project for CMPT 318 Cybersecurity course, which involves using `R` to perform statistical analysis and anomaly detection on a household electric power consumption dataset.

 The project consists of three main parts: